 Unit Investment Trusts vs. Mutual Funds

-UITs vs Mutual Funds: Similarities and Differences
+UITs vs. Mutual Funds: Similarities and Differences

 What Are UITs?

-Similarities of UITs vs Mutual Funds
+Similarities Between UITs and Mutual Funds

 UITs are similar to mutual funds in that an investor can redeem shares (versus trading on a stock exchange) from the UIT sponsor.
-But unlike mutual funds, UIT sponsors might also maintain a secondary market in the UIT.
-In other words, the UIT sponsor might facilitate buys and sells between investors in order to avoid depletion of the UIT's assets.

 - Required to distribute capital gains and dividends to shareholders

-- Regulated by the U.S. Securities and Exchange Commission
+- Regulated by the U.S. Securities and Exchange Commission (SEC)

-Differences of UITs vs Mutual Funds
+Differences Between UITs and Mutual Funds

 Here are the differences between UITs and mutual funds: